fmcnallyi3/icetop-cnn/README.md

   ```
 </details>

 Congratulations!
-You are now ready to begin working on the icetop-cnn project.
+You are now ready to begin working on the IceTop-CNN project.
 You can now activate your environment at any time by running the following command:
 ```bash
 icetop-cnn
 ```